contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/04_representations.md

 ![Representation properties](images/representation-properties.jpg "Representation properties")

 You can modify the following attributes for an existing Representation property.
-The remaining attributes will be modified from the Entity Store instead of the API.
+The remaining attributes are in read-only mode as they are linked to the data store.
+You will thus be able to modify them from the data store instead of the API.

 ### Name